pgxcentre/genipe/docs/tutorials/tutorial_extract.rst

      --extract FILE        File containing marker names to extract.
      --genomic CHR:START-END
                            The range to extract (e.g. 22 1000000 1500000).
 Can be
-                           use in combination with '--rate' and '--maf'.
+                           use in combination with '--rate', '--maf' and '-- info'.
      --maf FLOAT           Extract markers with a minor allele frequency equal or higher than the specified threshold.
-Can be use in combination with '--rate' and '--genomic'.
+Can be use in combination with '--rate', '--info' and '--genomic'.
      --rate FLOAT          Extract markers with a completion rate equal or higher to the specified threshold.
+Can be use in combination with '--maf', '--info' and '--genomic'.
-Can be use in combination with '--maf' and '--genomic'.
+     --info FLOAT          Extract markers with an information equal or higher to the specified threshold.
+Can be use in combination with '--maf', '--rate' and '--genomic'.